pauline-rugwevera/food-and-wine-quiz/README.md

  After fixing the layout testing putting all the buttons in place and functionality, I realised a user can easily skip questions without answering them by clicking the next button.
 This took me a whole lot of hours trying to fix yet it was only one line of code needed.
 Solved this using the button disabled property from [W3C Schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp)

+ Upon further testing, I also realized the question were displaying in between the question count and the score instead of occupying a whole space.
+Also the maximum questions produced were 9 instead of the intended 10.
+To fix this, I had to add some margin to the questions so they could be displayed properly, only one line of code was needed to be adjusted.
+In the get new question function, I noticed that inside the if statement I had put the greater than or equal to the number of maximum questions which caused only 9 questions to be generated.
+I simply removed the equal sign to fix this.

  ## Functionality and compatibilty testing